sipeed/MaixPy/README.md

 > New MaixPy (v4) and new hardware platform MaixCAM is coming now(2024.4)!<br>
 > If you have any suggestions, tell us on [MaixHub](https://maixhub.com/discussion/100073), or [Telegram/MaixPy](https://t.me/maixpy) or QQ group: 862340358.
 >
-> Click the **Star** in the upper right corner to let us know you like it then more features will be added.
+> Click the **Star** in the upper right corner to let us know you like it to encourage us to add more features.

 ## Introduction